romland/smoozoo/README.md

 ### TODO
-	- FIX: 'r' to rotate image in steps of 90 degrees
+	- FIX (or ditch): 'r' to rotate image in steps of 90 degrees
 	- we lose all state variables of position/scale if window size changes which is particularly annoying if you are in fullscreen and accidentally show the browser url/navigation bar.

-	- would be nice with some interactivity so that i can associate some pixels/circle/point w/ radius with, on hover, showing more information (e.g. tweet on a chart).
-There would need to be a meta data array next to this all that associates a point+radius with entries in that data structure.
-	  I would like to be able to display text and/or picture on hover.
-I am not sure what is most efficient, doing it all on canvas or just listen for position in html and show a html "popup" around the area?

-	- also in the same vein, depending on position of original (that is in view) it should show/pin messages to that pixel as we pan/zoom around it
+	- we already support some meta-data via plugin but I'd like to extend that so that depending on position of viewport it should show/pin messages to that pixel as we pan/zoom around it

 	- 3. (Visual Bug) Jarring "Snap" at the End of a Zoom seems to have made "stay at fixed pixel under pointer when zooming" a bit worse -- if I zoom in